 A friend not a foe when it comes to cats.
 Highly digestible and providing a good souce of energy, cats can tolerate high amounts of fat and can metabolise this nutrient well.
 You will normally find that the more fat in a cat food, the lower the carbohydrate.
 This is beneficial for cats that are in need of diabetic cat food.
 Similarly, to animal protein, your furfriend can’t synthesise fatty acids themselves and need this supplied via their diet.
 Omega 6 fatty acids are essential for minimising inflammation and protecting your cat from invasive viral and bacterial infections.

 Often mistaken as simply starch, carbohydrates is the term for a group of macronutrients covering fibre, sugars and starches.
-As obligate carnivores, cats do not have a big need for carbohydrates but dietary fibre provides a wealth of health benefits including promoting a leaner, healthier weight it also helps minimise incidents of constipation and diarrhea.
+As obligate carnivores, cats do not have a big need for carbohydrates but dietary fibre provides a wealth of health benefits including promoting a leaner, healthier weight it also helps their digestive health.
 The main contributor to weight gain with cats is too much carbohydrates in their diet.
 Diabetic cat food will have a lower amount of carbohydrate ingredients, higher protein levels and higher fat levels.

 Management of feline diabetes

 After your cat is diagnosed with diabetes, your vet will often recommend a health programme to follow.
 This will include ways to help lower your furfriend’s weight including getting your cat to exercise more, put on medication but most importantly your vet will advise you to control your cat’s diet by introducing diabetic cat food.
 Here are some helpful tips you can do to actively work on lowering your cat’s weight and ensure you keep their diabetes in check: